clock-icon ORDERED BY 5 PM, DELIVERED NEXT DAY package-icon FREE SHIPPING FROM CHF 150 icon-schweizer-standort BASED IN SWITZERLAND

 Why combine it with malate?

-Combining citrulline with malate not only improves blood flow but also promotes ATP synthesis in the muscles.
+Combining citrulline with malate not only improves blood flow, but also promotes ATP synthesis in the muscles.

 Citrulline malate for athletes?

-Source: 2016 RCT study
+Source of the 2016 RCT study

-Frequently asked questions and answers from Edubily
+Frequently asked questions & answers from Edubily

 Who should not take citrulline?